Alcohol and Drug Rehab Programs for HIV and AIDS Patients

 The risk of developing HIV/AIDS is particularly high among intravenous drug users.

 The Centers for Disease Control and Prevention (CDC) reports:

-- In 2015, six percent of all diagnoses of HIV in the United States were attributed to intravenous drug use(IDU)
+- In 2015, six percent of all diagnoses of HIV in the United States were attributed to intravenous drug use(IDU).

-- Of the HIV diagnoses attributed to IDU in 2015, 59 percent were among men, and 41 percent were among women
+- Of the HIV diagnoses attributed to IDU in 2015, 59 percent were among men, and 41 percent were among women.

-- Of the 18,303 AIDS diagnoses in 2015, 10 percent were attributed to IDU
+- Of the 18,303 AIDS diagnoses in 2015, 10 percent were attributed to IDU.

 In addition to intravenous drug use, alcohol use disorder is also a common factor in the development of HIV/AIDS.
-The National Institute on Drug Abuse reports that more than a third of all those currently living with HIV/AIDS engage in binge drinking.
+The National Institute on Drug Abuse reports that more than a third of all those currently living with HIV/AIDS engaged in binge drinking.
 Excessive drinking can impair judgment and lead to behaviors that can significantly increase factors that contribute to the spread of HIV/AIDS, including unsafe sexual practices like less frequent use of condoms and more random sexual partners.

 The Specialized Care Needs of Co-occurring SUD and HIV/AIDS Sufferers

 Effective and proactive management of HIV/AIDS is critical to prolonging and maximizing the quality of life.
 Nevertheless, many alcohol and drug rehab centers fall short of providing the necessary resources that this population requires to prevent progression of the disease and keep them healthy.
 Substance use disorders (SUD) and HIV/AIDS patients very often fail to maintain a medication regimen and medical visits to monitor their health and their condition.
 The psychological conditions associated with substance use disorder combined with the behavioral fallout of daily active drug and alcohol abuse can be, and very often are direct impediments to proper monitoring and management of HIV/AIDS.